lPen88/tesi/tesi.md

 [conclusion TODO]

-## 2.3 PlantCaduceus
-DNA modeling of plants

-## 2.4 Fruits and Vegetables Detector 36
+## 2.3 Fruits and Vegetables Detector 36

 This model [] is a fine-tuned version of ResNet-50 [], a deep neural network developed by Microsoft for the purpose of image classification; 50 represents the depth of the network.